RTIInternational/hydro-evaluation/README.md

 Git LFS is used for large files (*.csv, *.nc, etc.)

 `nbstripoutput` is configured to strip output from notebooks to keep the size down and make diffing files easier.
+See https://github.com/kynan/nbstripout.
+Note, after cloning, you must run `nbstripout --install` in the repo to install `nbstripoutput`.
+The configuraion is stored in the `.gitattributes` file, but the tool must be installed per repo.